 Our Analysis and Test Results

 While on a trip far from home, whether it is in the USA or abroad, you want to have the necessary tools to handle a minor injury or illness.
 At home, you have the luxury of a cabinet full of first aid supplies and a clinic or hospital that is readily accessible.
 On a long trip, however, you can't always assume that medical attention or pharmaceutical supplies will be close at hand, so carrying a small first aid kit is smart traveling.
-The AMK Smart Travel kit does a good job of keeping those necessary items close at hand.
+The AMK Smart Travel kit does a good job of keeping those necessary items close at hand, and gives you a few extra handy tools to keep you safe and healthy while on your trip.

 Like all of the first aid kits in the Adventure Medical Kits series, we are impressed with the overall quality of the included supplies in the Smart Travel kit.
+AMK sources all of their first aid kit supplies from a reputable overseas supplier, and we have never been apprehensive about using them in all of the years we have been reviewing AMK kits.
 Over the counter medications are clearly labeled and individually packaged, and bandages and other wound care pads are sealed and sterile.
 We weren't disappointed with any of the included items during use.

 The quality of the carrying case, however, is lesser than we expected.
 After reviewing other kits by AMK, we were let down slightly to find pouches that barely fit their intended supplies and a clasp-closure system that did not allow the kit to seal fully.
 There are also no scissors included.
-This exclusion is understandable, though, as these are frequently confiscated at airport security.
-If you always travel with a checked bag, though, consider adding a pair of trauma scissors after-market.
+This exclusion is understandable, though, as these are frequently confiscated at airport security, and not all travelers decide to check a bag, especially if traveling light or for a short trip.
+If you do decide to travel with a checked bag, though, consider adding a pair of trauma scissors after-market.

 While many of the small, lightweight first aid kits we reviewed for backpacking purposes would work adequately for a travel kit, the AMK Smart Travel kit includes many items useful for the international traveler that others lack.
 Illness while traveling is a source of despair; while stuck on a South American long-distance bus or a European train ride a bout of gastrointestinal distress could be challenging, so it is nice to see medications for dehydration and antidiarrheals included.
 The oral rehydration salts are especially helpful to have on hand as it can be tough when traveling in remote regions to find the resources to help you deal with the effects of traveler's sickness.